SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/img-collections.md

 **Filter by Location**

 A second frequently used filtering tool is `filterBounds`.
 This filter is based on a location—for example, a point, polygon, or other geometry.
 Copy and paste the code below to filter and add to the map the winter images from the Landsat 8 Image Collection to a point in Valencia, Trinidad.
-Note below the `Map.addLayer` function to add the `pointMN` to the map with an empty dictionary `{}` for the `visParams` argument.
+Note below the `Map.addLayer` function to add the `point` to the map with an empty dictionary `{}` for the `visParams` argument.
 This only means that we are not specifying visualization parameters for this element, and it is being added to the map with the default parameters.

 ```javascript
 // Create an Earth Engine Point object.